Derby football is after fourth consecutive 6A state title

 DERBY, Kan.
 (KSNW) – Playing two days after Thanksgiving is nothing new for the Derby High School football team.
-They’re used to it, they’re after their fourth consecutive Class 6A state championship on Saturday in Emporia.
+They’re used to it and after their fourth consecutive Class 6A state championship on Saturday in Emporia.

 The Panthers play Blue Valley Northwest on Saturday at 1 p.m. at Emporia State University.